 Although the role of non-banking financial institutions in Egypt is currently limited, there seems to be great potential for insurance companies, pension funds and investment institutions such as mutual funds to have a meaningful contribution to economic growth.
-Zhou and Dev find a bidirectional relationship between shadow banking and economic growth.
-Rateiwa and Aziakpono also show that there is a long run equilibrium relationship between economic growth and the development of non-banking financial institutions.
-They demonstrate that a bidirectional causal relationship exists between both variables.36The finding that the causality is bidirectional is double-edged.
+Zhou and Dev find a bidirectional relationship

+The potential role of the nonbanking financial sector in fostering economic growth between shadow banking and economic growth.
+Rateiwa and Aziakpono also show that there is a long run equilibrium relationship between economic growth and the development of nonbanking financial institutions.
+They demonstrate that a bidirectional causal relationship exists between both variables.
+The finding that the causality is bidirectional is double-edged.
 On the one hand, promoting the development of non-banking financial institutions can enhance economic growth; on the other hand, poor economic growth can negatively affect the development of non-banking financial institutions and lead to slower growth.